This X Does Not Exist

 This URL Does Not Exist

 It doesn't, but at the same time it kind of does.
 Does that sound too cryptic?
 Click on it and you'll understand (and look at the URL).
-A simple but effective satire into the entire hype, but as far as I know doesn't utilize any form of deep learning.
+A simple but effective satire into the entire hype, but definitely doesn't use any deep learning.

 This Startup Does Not Exist